On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Microscopic Investigation: Regularization

 \begin{remark} It is important to notice that identities (\ref{regsmooth}) and (\ref{regsmooth2}) depend only on the values attained by $\gG_\varepsilon$ on the mass shell.
-In particular, if two regularization functions coincide on the mass shell, their Fourier Transform might be different, but their convolution with the solutions would provide the same result. \end{remark}
+In particular, if two regularization functions coincide on the mass shell, their Fourier Transform might be different, but their convolution with the solutions yield the same result. \end{remark}